 The Aviv Competitions 2024 will be held between December 23, 2024 – January 2, 2025 (candidates should be available for this entire period) in cooperation with the Tel Aviv Museum of Art, Music Center Tel Aviv-Yafo and are supported by the Ministry of Culture and Sport.

-The 1st stage – Competitions in Piano, Violin, Viola and Woodwinds, will be held between December 23-29, 2024 in Music Center Tel Aviv-Yafo.
+The first stage (Competitions) will be held between December 23-29, 2024 at Music Center Tel Aviv-Yafo, Hall B.

-The entrance to the First stage is FREE of charge, but the number of seats is limited.
-Please ensure your entry by registering for each category of the Competitions you would like to watch by clicking the button below.
+The schedule below lists each category.
+The entrance to the first stage is FREE of charge, but the number of seats is limited.
+Please ensure your entry by registering for each category of the Competitions you would like to watch.

 At the end of the Finals, on January 2, 2025, there will be a Winners’ Ceremony in all categories, including the Prize for The Outstanding Performance of the Israeli Instrumental Piece.
-There is an entrance fee applied to the Finals.
+An entrance fee is applied to the Finals.

 Goldie Ruth Feldman (1928 – 2022) was born in the small town of Ozorow, Poland.
 In 1935, her family immigrated to Canada.
 They struggled to get by, but nonetheless lived a rich life, surrounded by relatives and a thriving Jewish community.
 Goldie married at a young age, and while her husband built the family business, Goldie devoted herself to her growing family while simultaneously pursuing outside interests: pottery, studying Hebrew, and volunteering for charitable causes.
 She had a natural appreciation of music and ensured that her five children received a musical education.
 Their home was always filled with music, especially live piano.
 Later in life, Goldie took piano lessons herself, fulfilling a life-long dream.
 Goldie never forgot the poverty of her early life and once in a position to help others, was immensely generous to numerous charities.
 In recognition of her generosity and in honor of her memory, the Canada-Israel Cultural Foundation is proud to provide the Goldie R. Feldman Aviv Prize for Piano, one of the most prestigious music prizes awarded in Israel.
 Goldie’s legacy will continue by helping further the dreams of Israel’s most outstanding young pianists.